hahaharry10/understanding-llvm-IR/1. Minimal C Code/minimal-c-code.md

     ret i32 1
     ```
     So the `store` operation in line 9 doesn't seem to have any relevance to the return value.
 So what does it do? no idea... yet.
 - The format for the instruction set seems to be `[operation] [source value], [destination address], align [number]`.
-I have a suspicion that `align` is something to do with shifting a pointer x number of bytes, but we shall see.
+I have a suspicion that `align` is something to do with shifting a pointer the specified number of bytes, but we shall see.